 The lift between Zurs and Stuben connects the St Anton and Lech-Zurs ski areas.
 As a result, the Arlberg is the largest ski area in Austria and among the biggest in the world.
 Photo: © Welove2ski.

 This area is a 30-minute drive from Innsbruck and has one of Austria’s best developed glaciers.
 The highest run on the Stubai is at 3210m, and most of the skiing is above 2600m.
 Only one piste drops below the 2300 mark.
 Most of the slopes face north, so as well as lots of stupendous high-mountain scenery you get top-quality snow, too.
 Most people choose to stay in the pretty village of Neustift, which is a 15-minute drive from the Stubai.

 Not the highest resort, but owing to an excellent microclimate, winters here can be cold and snowy, with the first snowfall sometimes as early as September.
-Due to the opening of lift links between Zurs and Stuben, the Lech-Zurs ski area is now connected with St Anton’s – making it one of the biggest in the world.
-Stay: Chalet 1597 with SNO, or Hotel Austria with Powder Byrne.
-Lifts close: April 23 and reopen December 1.
+Due to the lift links between Zurs and Stuben, the Lech-Zurs ski area is connected with St Anton’s – making it one of the biggest in the world.

 The Pitztal valley comprises four resorts: Arzl, Wenns, Jerzens and St Leonhard, with the Pitztal Glacier the highest in the Tirol.
 The slopes on the glacier are mainly wide and suit all levels of skier.
 The six lifts include the Wildspitz, which whisks you up to 3440m where Austria’s highest restaurant is located.